Mohamed Bettamer: Aldershot Town

 He signed for Aldershot Town on a free transfer from Barnet in October 2019.
 He joined Maidstone United on a one month loan in January 2022.
 On 26 February 2022, the loan was extended for a further month.
 Bettamer was released by the club at the end of the 2021–22 season.

 Hayes & Yeading return

 In July 2022, Bettamer returned to Hayes & Yeading United.
 In November 2022, he joined Concord Rangers on loan, a deal that was later extended until the end of the season.
 On 2 June 2023, Bettamer joined Chelmsford City on loan.
 On 31 January 2024, after five goals in 21 appearances in all competitions for Chelmsford, Bettamer was recalled by Hayes & Yeading.

 Return to Libya

 In August 2024, Bettamer returned to Libya to join Asswehly.
 In February 2025 he joined Al Tahaddy.

 Return to England

-He signed for Hanwell Town for the 2025–26 season.
+Bettamer signed for Hanwell Town for the 2025–26 season.
+On 15 February 2026, Hanwell announced Bettamer had left the club in order to return to Libya.